openego/eDisGo/doc/userguide/data_model.rst

 --------------------

 A :networkx:`networkx.Graph<>` representation is useful for path searches (e.g. from a station to a generator).
-Lines become edges; buses and transformers become nodes:
+Buses become nodes and lines become edges.
+In the whole-topology graph from :meth:`~edisgo.edisgo.EDisGo.to_graph`, transformers are added as additional edges (with length 0) between their primary and secondary side;
+in the per-grid graphs ``mv_grid.graph`` / ``lv_grid.graph`` transformers are not
+included:

 .. code-block:: python